nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

         return message
 ```

-Finally, the `_build_single` method will be used at stage build time to construct our node and wire it into the pipeline. `_build_single` receives an instance of an MRC segment builder (`mrc.Builder`) along with a `StreamPair` instance, which is a tuple consisting of our parent node and its output type.
+Finally, the `_build_single` method will be used at stage build time to construct our node and wire it into the pipeline. `_build_single` receives an instance of an MRC segment builder (`mrc.Builder`) along with an `input_node` of type `mrc.SegmentObject`.
 We will be using the builder instance to construct a node from our stage and connecting it to the Morpheus pipeline.
-The return type of `_build_single` is also a `StreamPair` which will be comprised of our node along with its data type.
+The return value of `_build_single` is our newly constructed node allowing downstream nodes to attach to our node.
 ```python
     def _build_single(self, builder: mrc.Builder,
                       input_node: mrc.SegmentObject) -> mrc.SegmentObject: